 Where are we from, how did we meet, how old are we, and what were we doing before biking around the world?

 We're both from America.
-Lauren was born in California and Jay was born in New York, but we've both lived in the District of Columbia for about a decade.
+Lauren was born in California and Jay was born in New York, but we both lived in the District of Columbia for about a decade before setting off.
 How we met isn't a particularly interesting story, but since you asked: Jay went to graduate school with a former roommate of Lauren's, and we shared a mutual group of friends.
 We became good friends way back in 2012, dated briefly in 2013, then started dating again in 2015.
-We're both 28.
+We're both 29.
 For most of our twenties (right up until quitting our jobs to take this trip), Lauren worked at a university and Jay worked for the government's housing agency.
 A little more about us here.